Ralph Edwards (homesteader): Farm and family

 Edwards chose a location for the farm forty-miles walk from the nearest human settlement, deep in the mountains over a treacherous trail on the far end of Lonesome Lake (which Edwards named), in what is today Tweedsmuir South Provincial Park.
 Winters were long, snowy and very cold.
-Dangerous wild animals such as grizzly bears and bobcats were everywhere.
+Dangerous wild animals such as grizzly bears and cougars were everywhere.
 He spent the first decade alone, clearing towering virgin forests of cedar trees with hand tools, building a multistory log home, shooting and trapping game.
 He rarely left the farm, and could only bring in from the outside what he could carry on his back and packhorse over a difficult mountainous trail, which took at least two days to traverse.
 Edwards named the farm "The Birches".

 In 1917, he enlisted with the United States Army as a radio operator, and fought in World War I with the Fourth Division's 8th Field Signal Battalion, serving at the Battle of Château-Thierry and later with occupation forces on the Rhine.
 He was discharged nine months after the armistice, and returned to The Birches.
 In 1923, he married a local girl, Ethel Hober, and they raised three children on the farm: Stanley, Johnny and the youngest, daughter Trudy.
 The children were schooled through a correspondence system, and had access to Ralph's extensive home library.